 Windows 8 bothers me because it is so incredibly non-intuitive – and that’s exactly the way I naturally described it to those around me to explain my frustration – “non-intuitive.”
 No one should have to feel any sort of confusion on your site – they should look, and they should find.

 Just think about a time that you have been on a website and have not been able to figure out how to navigate.
 Be a warm presence to visitors.
 Then sell them your high-end hacking software.
 Somebody’s got to infiltrate NASA.

 I think a big mistake we all make with websites is assuming that anyone has an attention span.
 Now more than ever, we need bells and whistles to ease the flow of information.
 We have so many stimuli that content must be broken up, or our minds start to drift.
 One example is the language of the website.
 If you serve an international market, you need to provide different language choices for your audience.
 Consider getting translations for your business websites to ensure you do not lose any potential clients based on language.
 Also, try to keep the lingo fun and easy to follow.

 Julie hasn’t texted me back yet.
 Maybe she doesn’t like me.
 Come on, don’t think about it, be a man.
 What was that?

-They let you on to the jet bridge.
-Then you get to stand there behind a bunch of people, because waiting in line is fun and the airlines love us.
+They let you onto the jet bridge.
+Then you get to stand there behind a bunch of people because waiting in line is fun and the airlines love us.
 Similarly to getting on a plane, with the Internet we desire the world to keep moving forward.